kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 + Converting to appropriate data types (factors, dates, etc)

-+ Re-ordering factor levels as needed
++ Re-ordering and/or re-labeling factor levels as needed

 + Investigating and handle missing data

-+ Visualizing each variable (or at least 10 if you have a large number), noting any issues or notable features
++ Visualizing each variable individually (or at least 10 if you have a large number), noting any issues or notable features

-+ Describing your analysis plan for answering your research question
++ Describing your analysis plan for answering your research questions

     + What types of visualizations or summary tables will you create?

-    + What types of models or inference procedures will you run, if any?
+    + What types of models or inference procedures will you run?

 You should save the clean data as a .RDS file.